MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-purchase-for-power-bi.md

 Your organization purchased a Power BI subscription that includes licenses.
 Self-service is enabled.
 Open Power BI in a browser (app.powerbi.com) to activate a license for yourself.
 The license you're assigned depends on the organizational subscription and self-service settings.

-If you haven't used Power BI before, you can activate your license by selecting a link in email.
+If you never used Power BI before, you can activate your license by selecting a link in email.
 Colleagues share Power BI items in email, and selecting a one of these links initiates signing up for a license.

 Another way to activate your license is to select a **Try free** or **Upgrade now** button.